 IFRS 9 Financial Instruments: This standard replaces the current IAS 39 Financial Instruments Recognition and Measurement.
 The standard introduces new requirements for classifying and measuring financial assets and liabilities.
-The Company will start the application of IFRS 9 in the financial statements effective from January 1, 2015.
-The Company has not yet evaluated the impact on the financial statements.
+The effective date of IFRS 9 is January 1, 2018.
+The Company has not yet evaluated the impact on the condensed consolidated interim financial statements.